 CHAPTER 13 BANKRUPTCY

-- The Law Office of Neil E. Colmenares, P.C. are Chapter 13 Bankruptcy Attorneys and Lawyers who will evaluate your financial situation with a initial consultation , provide you with Bankruptcy information so you can decide if filing personal Bankruptcy is right for you and help you get rid of debts.
+Attorney Neil E. Colmenares is a Chapter 13 Bankruptcy Lawyer & Attorney who will evaluate your financial situation with an initial consultation, provide you with Bankruptcy information so you can decide if filing personal Bankruptcy is right for you and help you get rid of debts.
 Save your home and file Chapter 13 Bankruptcy to stop foreclosure.
 If you are fed up with harassment because of debt problems, creditors calling you at work, call us for a consultation and get the advice you need.

 Chapter 13 is a reorganization proceeding available only to individuals (not corporations) who have “regular income.”
 The purpose of Chapter 13 is to enable a financially strapped individual to repay their debts accordingly to the principles enunciated in the Bankruptcy Code for a certain length of time under court supervision and protection.

 In Chapter 13, the debtor submits a “plan” to repay creditors in a three to five year period.
 Unsecured creditors must receive at least as much in a Chapter 13 as they would in a Chapter 7.
 The debtor commits their “disposable income” to the court appointed trustee as part of the repayment to creditors.
 As a benefit, the debtor gets to keep their property (with limitations).
 Once the Bankruptcy Court “confirms” the Debtor’s plan, all creditors are bound by the plan regardless of whether the Debtor continues making payments under the plan!